Placeholder-Software/Crowds/docs/Reference/MonoBehaviours/Navigator.md

 #### Turning Bias (Range)

 Turning bias which way an agent prefers to turn to avoid a collision.
 If many agents in a crowd share the same bias the movement of the crowd will flow much more smoothly.

-!!! note
-    This property sets a range of values.
-When the agent is first initialised it will choose a random value in this range.
-If you instantiate many prefabs of the same agent prefab this means they will all act slightly differently, which significantly improves the quality of simulation for large crowds.

 #### Advanced Configuration